“What happens after school matters!”

 Mercy holds a Doctor of Law (J.D.) degree from the Stetson University College of Law, alongside a Master’s degree in Education with a specialization in ESOL, and a Bachelor’s in Elementary Education from the University of Florida.
 She previously taught Environmental Education while serving in the Peace Corps in Central Africa, and then worked as an Kindergarten and 1st Grade teacher for seven years in Pinellas County and Alachua County, before having children and becoming an attorney.

 As an active working attorney, Mercy is the Director of Operations at Community Law Program, Inc. Her previous work includes multiple roles with Stetson University College of Law: as Director of its Office of Professional Education, Coordinator & Fellow for the Center for Excellence in Higher Education Law & Policy, and as a Law Clerk for Special Education Law & Advocacy.

 Her motivation for founding Solaria began while searching out schools and enrichment programs for her two children—when she recognized that the learning stopped before 3 p.m. everyday.
 She knew her children deserved a full day of learning, fun and enrichment with enthusiastic, skilled and licensed teachers in a small group environment.

-As Assistant Director and Lead Teacher, Nikki Szlamnik brings a wealth of knowledge and true passion for creative education to Solaria Enrichment Programs.
+As Lead Teacher, Mrs. Badone brings a wealth of knowledge and true passion for science education to Solaria Enrichment Programs.
 Mrs. Badone is a Florida Certified Science Teacher and has over thirteen years of teaching experience in Pinellas County.